 Amatrol’s wind training systems teach learners everything from the basics, like wind concepts, to advanced turbine electric hub, nacelle, and generator control troubleshooting.
 In fact, Amatrol’s unique computer-based fault insertion capabilities allow instructors to create challenging situations that teach realistic industry troubleshooting skills.

-How Can Amatrol Help You Set Up a Solar Energy Program?
+How Can Amatrol Help You Set Up a Wind Energy Program?

 Be sure to include any questions or comments regarding your interests or requirements, and an Amatrol representative will be in touch soon.
 With Amatrol’s help, you’ll be preparing students for highly-skilled alternative energy positions in no time!